-Probably not, but psychologists agree it may be harming them in other ways.
+Probably not, but family psychologist Maria Guerrero argues it may be harming them in other ways.

 Kids have been playing video games since Atari introduced Pong to the masses in 1972.
 As gaming has evolved, it is safe to say it has also become more violent, addictive, and lucrative.
 In terms of money, I am not talking about the prize money you see on the news, like 16-year-old Kyle Giersdorf taking home $3 million after winning the Fortnite World Cup Final.
-I am talking about the gaming industry itself which is expected to reach $189.1 billion in revenue by 2021 and has been bigger than Hollywood for well over a decade.
+I am talking about the gaming industry itself which reached over $184 billion USD in revenue in 2022, and which has been bigger than Hollywood for well over a decade.

-But it’s the upward trend in violence that most interests and concerns me, as a psychologist, and the parents that I meet.
+As a psychologist, it’s the upward trend in violence that most interests and concerns me, and the parents that I meet.
 As video games become more advanced and more realistic, so too does the violence.
 Even seemingly innocent games like The Sims, a suburban life simulation game, now have extreme violence mods (modifications of games, usually made by fans).

-A 2019 sample by Qustodio of kids’ activities in the gaming category in the U.S. and Spain (see infographic below) clearly shows that all of the top games played by kids contain some kind of violence, whether realistic or fantasy.
+A 2022 sample by Qustodio of kids’ activities in the gaming category in the US and Spain clearly shows that most of the top games played by kids contain some kind of violence, whether realistic or fantasy.